Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Non-unitary entangling power

 \section{Non-unitary entangling power}

-An alternative way to include the impact of unwanted nuclei on the target subspace, is to use the Kraus operators associated with the partial trace channel.
+An alternative way to include the impact of unwanted nuclei on the target subspace is to use the Kraus operators associated with the partial trace channel.
 In Ref.~\cite{EconomouPRX2023}, we derived the Kraus operators for an arbitrary number of nuclei coupled to a single electron spin.
-Here, we use this result to derive the non-unitary $M$-way entangling power of the evolution that the target system undergoes due to the presence of the unwanted nuclei.
+Here, we use this result to derive the {$M$-tangling} power of the evolution that the target system undergoes due to the presence of the unwanted nuclei.
+Because this is a generalization for non-unitary dynamics, we will refer to this metric for brevity as the non-unitary $M$-tangling power.

 The density matrix of the total system evolves under the unitary $U$ given by Eq.~(\ref{Eq:U}).
-If we trace out the unwanted nuclei, the target subspace evolves under the quantum channel $\mathcal{E}(\rho)=\sum_{k=0}^{2^{L-K}-1} E_k\rho_0 E_k^\dagger$, where $E_k$ are the Kraus operators corresponding to spectator nuclei, $L$ is the number of total nuclei in the bath, and $K$ is the number of target nuclear spins.
-In this case, the $M$-way entangling power (where $M=K+1$) of the quantum channel reads~\cite{KongPRA2015}:
+If we trace out the unwanted nuclei, the target subspace evolves under the quantum channel $\mathcal{E}(\rho)=\sum_{k=0}^{2^{L-K}-1} E_k\rho_0 E_k^\dagger$, where $E_k$ are the Kraus operators corresponding to {unwanted} nuclei, $L$ is the number of total nuclei in the bath, and $K$ is the number of target nuclear spins.
+In this case, the {$M$-tangling} power (where $M=K+1$) of the quantum channel reads~\cite{KongPRA2015}:

 with the same definitions for $\Omega_{p0}$ and $\tilde{P}$ we introduced in Sec.~\ref{Sec:MwayEP}.
-Since the total evolution is controlled on the electron, it is possible to derive a closed-form expression for the $M$-way entangling power of the channel, which reads (see Appendix~\ref{App:Non_Uni_Ep}):
+Since the total evolution is controlled on the electron, it is possible to derive a closed-form expression for the {$M$-tangling} power of the channel, which reads (see Appendix~\ref{App:Non_Uni_Ep}): {

-where $f_j^{(k)}$ are complex coefficients associated with the evolution of the unwanted nuclei.
-We find that the $M$-way entangling power of the channel is upper-bounded by the unitary $M$-way entangling power of the target space, i.e. $\epsilon_{p_M}(\mathcal{E})\leq \epsilon_{p,M}(U)$.
-The equality is satisfied when the unwanted subspace evolves trivially (i.e., irrespective of the electron's state), in which case it holds that $\sum_{r,s=0}^{2^{L-K}-1}\Re[(f_0^*)^{(r)}(f_1^*)^{(s)}f_1^{(r)}f_0^{(s)}]=1$.
+with $W^{(j)}$ given by: } We find that the {$M$-tangling} power of the channel is upper-bounded by the unitary {$M$-tangling} power of the target space, i.e. $\epsilon_{p_M}(\mathcal{E})\leq \epsilon_{p,M}(U)$.
+The equality is satisfied when the unwanted subspace evolves trivially (i.e., irrespective of the electron's state), in which case it holds that { $G_1^{(j)}=1$ and $W^{(j)}=0$, $\forall j$}.
 Therefore, whenever $\epsilon_{p,M}(\mathcal{E})<\epsilon_{p,M}(U)$, we know that the unwanted spin bath possesses nonzero correlations with the target subspace.
 This is an alternative way to see that the entanglement of the mixed state is lower compared to the pure case, a feature we already observed in Sec.~\ref{Sec:Mixed_States}.